 If gifts are unconditionally given, a child doesn’t have to worry about whether he’ll get gifts on Christmas and he is freed up to think of giving to other people

 Christmas is about giving, not receiving, right?
-A problem occurs when parents use gifts as a reward for “good behavior”; it distracts kids from their focus on giving.
+A problem occurs when parents use gifts as a reward for “good behavior”; it forces kids to think more about “getting” and distracts them from their focus on “giving”.
 If gifts are conditionally given, kids focus on themselves.
-If gifts are given unconditionally, kids can focus on others, giving unconditionally to them as well.
+If gifts are given unconditionally, kids can focus on others, and giving unconditionally to them as well.

 Telling kids the truth about Santa does not take away the magic of Christmas